systemd/mkosi/mkosi.md

 : Takes a path of a directory to use as the include directory.
-This directory is mounted at `/usr/include` when building the build image and when running the build script.
+This directory is mounted at `/usr/include` when building the build image and running the build script.
 This means all include files installed to `/usr/include` will be stored in this directory.
 This is useful to make include files available on the host system for use by language servers to provide code completion.
 If this option is not specified, but a directory `mkosi.includedir/` exists in the local directory, it is automatically used for this purpose (also see the